vipickering/vincentp/_posts/2013-11-12-disarming-problem-clients.md

 Sound familiar?
 This is a pattern some designers never seem to break out of.
 Others repeat this process every so often, but not many manage to avoid it all together.
 The reality of the situation is some clients are problematic, but most aren’t.
 They’re great people who want the best for their product or service.

 Some of these problems stem from the creative process, it’s hard to grasp by those who are not creative, they struggle to understand it.
-This is compounded further by the fact the thing you are designing is also a virtual object (websites are the worst for this).
+This is compounded further by the fact the thing you are designing is also a virtual object (sites are the worst for this).

 Human beings have evolved over centuries to understand a thing by how it feels, how much it weighs and how often they have seen it.
 These factors help an individual subconsciously weigh up a thing and determine its worth to them.
 If you built them a physical object made of carbon fibre that was really tall, they could understand where the money was spent in achieving the task because they could see the physical size of the object and all the rare materials used in its construction.
 Defining something virtual is much harder, much of the work is hidden away, that’s part of the reason why designers show wire-frames and mock-ups and anything else during the creative process to try to help anchor the ideas and creative thought in "worth".